organix/uFork/docs/tcp_dev.md

     _ -> stop

-The input value of the `listen_request` is a pair list like
+The input value of the `listen_request` is a pair like

-    (petname on_open . on_close)
+    (petname . on_open)

-where the `petname` is a fixnum that selects a bind address from the config, the `on_open` actor receives connections as they are opened, and the `on_close` actor receives connections as they are closed.
+where the `petname` is a fixnum that selects a bind address from the config, and the `on_open` capability receives connections as they are opened.

 ## Connecting